CyberRik/medproqa/README.md

 ## 👥 Authors

-This solution was developed by [Your Name or Team Name].
+This solution was developed by Ritankar.